-Now, let’s be clear I am not saying that you should not examine your business and document the requirements but let’s treat it differently and think more about higher level organisational goals.
+Now, let’s be clear I am not saying that you should not examine your business and document the requirements but let’s treat it differently and think more about higher level organizational goals.
 You should prepare a succinct document that focuses on things like:

 Once you have prepared this you are ready to start looking for systems and implementation partners.
 Do you research online and shortlist no more than 3 systems?
 If you have more than 3 on the list it will just be confusing and you will forget what was in each system.
 There is a huge amount of information on the Internet.
 Watch demo videos, download datasheets, read up and generally get a feel for a system long before you engage in product demos.
 Look for systems that have case studies in your industry.
 If there have been successful projects for similar businesses to yours, the chances of success are significantly higher for you.
 Especially if you use a partner that really understands your industry.

 Once you have selected 3 systems you then need to think about how you would like it to be implemented.
 Do you want to work with a partner, or go direct to the software author?
 There are pros and cons to both, but the key thing is to find someone who understands your sector and has references to prove it.
 Also discuss the project methodology and if they are not using an agile approach then be careful.
 A good system implemented by a bad partner will be a bad system to live with!
 The reality is that partners make their money through their services so are inherently motivated to look after you and build long-term relationships with their clients.